Indigenous land rights in Australia: 1995: Indigenous Land Corporation

 In 1995 the Indigenous Land Corporation (ILC) was established by the Federal Government to assist Aboriginal Australians to acquire land and manage Aboriginal held land sustainably and in a manner that provides cultural, social, economic and environmental benefits for themselves and future generations.
 In February 2019, the ILC became the Indigenous Land and Sea Corporation (ILSC), in recognition of its operations on water.
 The ILSC is funded by an annual payment from the investment returns of the Australian Government's Aboriginal and Torres Strait Islander Land Account.

 Indigenous land tenure by state and territory

 Northern Territory

 The Aboriginal Land Rights (Northern Territory) Act 1976 (see above) provides the basis upon which Aboriginal Australian people in the Northern Territory can claim rights to land based on traditional occupation.
 The freehold land cannot be sold or transferred, but it can be leased.

 In 2025, the High Court of Australia upheld an earlier ruling from the Federal Court in an action brought by Yunupingu on behalf of the Gumatj peoples of the Northern Territory.
-The decision potentially makes the Commonwealth may be liable to claims of compensation for decisions made which extinguished native title claims for territories under its administration.
+The decision potentially means the Commonwealth may be liable to claims of compensation for decisions made which extinguished native title claims for territories under its administration.
 The Northern Territory was under the administration of the Commonwealth from its creation in 1911 to 1978 when it was granted self-government.